ChalmersGU-data-structure-courses/OpenDSA/Published/ChalmersGU-DSABook/html/_sources/Glossary.rst.txt

       In a properly implemented :term:`hash system`, that position in the table will have high probability of containing the record that matches the key value.
-      Sometimes, the hash function will return a position that does not store the desired key, due to a process called :term:`collision`.
+      Sometimes, the hash function will return an position that does not store the desired key, due to a process called :term:`collision`.
       In that case, the desired record is found through a process